 The Newton Prize was announced in June 2016 and recognises excellent research and innovation in support of economic development and social welfare in Newton Fund partner countries.

 The Newton Prize is an annual £1 million fund and a part of the broader Newton Fund.
-The Prize aims to incentivise researchers and businesses to participate in the Newton Fund as partners with the UK, and to work on the most important challenges facing Newton countries.
+The Prize aims to incentivise researchers to participate in the Newton Fund as partners with the UK, and to work on the most important challenges facing Newton countries.
 The concept for the Newton Prize has been developed to raise the profile of the Newton Fund, and to demonstrate how UK partnerships with Newton countries are solving global challenges.

 The Prize will be awarded in all of our Newton partner countries over the next five years, with the first prizes being awarded through our partnerships with India, Malaysia, Thailand and Vietnam (the 2017 Newton Prize countries).

 The 2017 Newton Prize is accepting applications from Newton Fund projects, fellowships and other awards linked to India, Malaysia, Thailand and Vietnam.